programminghistorian/jekyll/lessons/automated-downloading-with-wget.md

 ### Linux Instructions

 If you are using a Linux system, you should already have wget installed.
 To check if you have it, open up your command line.
-Type `‘wget’`{.userinput} and press enter.
+Type `‘wget’` and press enter.
 If you have wget installed the system will respond with:

 ``` bash
 -> Missing URL.